About Us

-The Victoria County History is one of the world’s longest-running research projects, exploring England’s rich local history.
+The Victoria County History (VCH) is one of the world’s longest-running research projects, exploring England’s rich local history.
+We’re proud to be part of this important national project.

 VCH will look at the history of all our communities, large or small.
 Here some of our members take a guided walk with Carsington reservoir top left.